Nurse Residency Program Frequently Asked Questions

 What does the program look like?

 Nurse residents will attend monthly residency classes with their cohort.
-You will meet with clinical experts and problem-solve clinical challenges, learn more about resources and support your practice.
+You will meet with clinical experts and problem-solve clinical challenges, and learn more about resources to support your practice.

 Eligibility Requirements for UW Health Nurse Residency Program

 Is there a GPA requirement to apply for the Nurse Residency Program?

 Yes, a GPA of 3.0 or above is required to be considered for the Nurse Residency Program.

 How long after graduation may I start the program?